 - Heat a frying pan over medium heat and add oil.
 To test the oil, simply drop in a tiny piece of the chickpea mixture; if the oil gently bubbles around it, you're good to go.
 If it just sits there, give it more time to heat up.
 If it makes cracking noises and bubbles strongly, it is too hot.
 Adjust your heat accordingly.

-Drop the falafel balls in gently; do not throw them, as that could cause splattering and you might get burned.
+- Drop the falafel balls in gently; do not throw them, as that could cause splattering and you might get burned.
 Put in as many as can fit without crowding.
 You should be able to move them around and flip them and they should not overlap.

 - Cook for about 3 minutes on the first side.
 Look for a golden yellow color.
 Gently flip with a long fork or tongs and cook on the other side, about 2 minutes.
 Remove with a slotted spatula or spoon and drain on a paper towel-lined plate.
 Serve with the tahini sauce

-in a food processor or a small bowl, combine all of the ingredients.
+- in a food processor or a small bowl, combine all of the ingredients.
 If mixing in a bowl, be sure your garlic is minced very finely.
 If the sauce is too thick, add a teaspoon warm water and blend until the sauce is a little thinner.
 The sauce will keep in an airtight container in the refrigerator for up to 5 days.

-- Tips to prep ahead: soak the chickpeas, make the sauce.
+- soak the chickpeas, make the sauce.